Ana S. Q. Liberato

 Ana S.Q.
 Liberato was born and raised in the Dominican Republic.
 She received her master’s in Latin American Studies and doctoral degree in sociology from the University of Florida in 2001 and 2005 respectively.
 She has a B.S. in Statistics from the Autonomous University of Santo Domingo.

-Dr. Liberato's interests include race, ethnicity, and gender and their interplay with migration and mobility, as well as political identity and political attitudes.
-Dr. Liberato has a special interest in the cultural and political impacts of migration, and the well-being of immigrant populations.
+Dr. Liberato's interests include the inequalities of race, ethnicity, gender and class and their interplay with migration and mobility, as well as political identity and attitudes Dr. Liberato has a special interest in the socioeconomic, cultural, and political impacts of migration, and the well-being of immigrant populations.
 She also has a special interest in the political, cultural, and socioeconomic processes taking place in Caribbean and Latin American societies as a consequence of globalization and democratization.

 2013.
 Joaquín Balaguer, Memory and Diaspora: The Lasting Political Legacies of an American Protégé, Lexington Books.

-2017.
+2018.
 Liberato, Ana S.Q.
-Forthcoming.
-The Racialization of Dominicans in the United States and Europe, In José Cobas and Joe R. Feagin, Daniel J. Delgado and Maria Chávez.
+The Racialization of Dominicans in the United States and Europe, In José A. Cobas, Joe R. Feagin, Daniel J. Delgado and Maria Chávez.
 Latino Peoples in the New America.
 Racialization and Resistance.
 (109-129), Routledge.

 2017.
 Liberato, Ana S.Q. and Yanick St. Jean.
-Forthcoming.
-Systemic Racism Theory and Anti-Haitian Racism: Theoretical Challenges and Opportunities In Ruth Thompson and Kimberley Ducey (eds.), Systemic Racism: Making Liberty, Justice, and Democracy Real, Palgrave MacMillan.
+Systemic Racism Theory and Anti-Haitian Racism: Theoretical Challenges and Opportunities In Ruth Thompson and Kimberley Ducey (eds.), Systemic Racism: Making Liberty, Justice, and Democracy Real (p 309-332), Palgrave MacMillan.

 2017.
-Liberato, Ana S.Q. and Kathleen Ratajczak.
-Forthcoming.
-The Feminist Debate on Prostitution and Trafficking: Reflections for a Unified and Theory-Driven Approach, Special Issue on Global Gender Inequalities, International Journal of Modern Sociology.
+Liberato, Ana and Kathleen Ratajczak.
+The Feminist Debate on Prostitution and Trafficking: Reflections for a Unified and Theory-Driven Approach.
+International Journal of Modern Sociology.
+Special Issue on Global Gender Inequalities, 43(1):119-135.

 2015.
 Liberato, Ana S.Q.
 Dominican Mob Violence Against Haitians